5 Natural Ways to Sleep Better

 There are certain health factors that might be disrupting your sleep at night.
 Some of these health issues could be sleep apnea, stress, heartburn, and restless leg syndrome to name a few.
 If this is the case, you should go ahead and seek medical health as soon as possible because with time these problems may result in greater discomfort.

 Our present lifestyle is one the leading causes of sleep deficiency.
 Everything is easily accessible to us, which makes us lead a highly sedentary life.
 Research suggests that exercise can improve sleep problems to a great extent since it reduces stress.
-So, if you have not started out on a fitness regime yet, now is the time to do so.
+So, if you have not started out on a fitness regime yet, now is the time to

 Cut out the Gadgets